Speaker's House

-Speaker's House is the residence of the Speaker of the House of Commons, the lower house and primary chamber of the Parliament of the United Kingdom.
+Speaker's House is the official residence of the Speaker of the House of Commons, the lower house and primary chamber of the Parliament of the United Kingdom.
 It is located in the Palace of Westminster in London.
 It was originally located next to St Stephen's Chapel and was rebuilt and enlarged by James Wyatt in the early 19th century.
 After the burning of Parliament in 1834 it was rebuilt by Charles Barry as part of the new Palace of Westminster in the Perpendicular Gothic Revival style.
 It is located at the northeast corner of the palace and is used for official functions and meetings.
 Each day, prior to the sitting of the House of Commons, the Speaker and other officials walk in procession from the apartments to the House of Commons Chamber.